 Flying is a nightmare.
-When you book a trip now, you have to accept the fact that you might have to face delays, loud music, bathroom disasters, or being physically pulled off your flight trying to get where you're going.
+When you book a trip now, you have to accept that fact that you might have to face delays, loud music, bathroom disasters, or being physically pulled off your flight trying to get where you're going.
 But of the many air travel horrors passengers face, there's one that's as frustrating as it is common: the threat of having to pay extra for your overweight bag.

 This common travel annoyance is one that British Airways passenger Ryan Carney Williams, a designer who goes by the name Ryan Hawaii, found himself up against on Wednesday.
 When he wasn't able to pay the extra bag fee, he decided to go a more creative route.
 According to the Daily Mail, the Brit put on the ten shirts and eight pairs of pants weighing his luggage down, planning to just stroll onto his flight.
 Unfortunately, it wasn't that easy, and he was denied a boarding pass and turned away at Iceland's Keflavik airport.